Department Benefits Summary

 Residents are funded to attend one conference of their choice during residency, where they are not presenting.
 Board review courses are popular with our current senior residence.

-The department pays tuition for the rotation at AIRP (American Institute for Radiologic Pathology).
-A living allowance of $1,500 is also provided.
+The department pays tuition, travel, lodging, and food expenses for the rotation at AIRP (American Institute for Radiologic Pathology).

 Radiology Residents complete their Pediatric Radiology rotation at Boston Children's Hospital.
 The department provides accommodations in the Longwood Area, including gated parking and a travel allowance.